Is Your Property Manager Proactive or Reactive? How to Tell (Before It’s Too Late)

 Proactive Managers

-- Reach out with solutions, not just problems.
+Reach out with solutions, not just problems.

-- Respond promptly, even when there’s "nothing urgent" happening.
+Respond promptly, even when there’s nothing urgent.

 Reactive Managers

-- Slow replies, especially outside of business hours.
+Respond slowly, especially outside business hours.

 Maintenance: Prevention or Patchwork?